rhyslwells/Data-Archive/content/categories/machine-learning/DBSCAN.md

 - Used when [[K-means]] doesn't work: DBSCAN handles datasets with ==irregular cluster shapes== and is not sensitive to outliers like K-means.
 - When you have nesting of clusters: It can identify clusters of varying shapes and sizes without needing to predefine the number of clusters, unlike K-means.
 - Groups core points to make clusters: DBSCAN identifies core points, which have many nearby points, and groups them together.
-- Can identify [[uncategorised/Outliers]]: It detects noise points (outliers) that don't belong to any cluster.
+- Can identify [[Outliers]]: It detects noise points (outliers) that don't belong to any cluster.
 Points in low-density regions are identified as anomalies.

 Steps:
   1. Cluster data points based on neighborhood density.